cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 You can checkout [this](http://bhfsteve.blogspot.co.il/2012/05/run-multiple-python-versions-on-your.html) blog post for some further reading about this.

-## Step 5: Installing cloudify sources
+## Step 4: Cloning and Installing cloudify sources

+It's a good idea to create a brand new directory for cloudify source code.
+In this tutorial we will use ```~/dev/src/cloudify-cosmo```

+Note:
-Note: python-dev is a reuirement for some Cloudify packages.
+python-dev is a reuirement for some Cloudify packages.
 You can install it with this command:

 ```
 ~/dev/src/cloudify-cosmo$ sudo apt-get install python-dev
 ```

+### Editable Python Packages
-Now we need to install all the cloudify packages to the virtualenv.
+Now we need to clone and install all the cloudify packages to the virtualenv.
 Usually to install packages we can just run, for example:

 ```
 ~/dev/src/cloudify-cosmo$ pip install cloudify-dsl-parser/